-To be honest before this interview, I didn’t know who Phoebe Waller-Bridge was, but standing almost 6 feet tall, it’s hard to miss her.
+To be honest, before this interview, I didn’t know who Phoebe Waller-Bridge was but standing almost 6 feet tall, it’s hard to miss her.
 She walked into the interview beaming with excitement.
-Phoebe Waller-Bridge, plays L3-37 a sassy, self-made droid and Lando’s co-pilot on Solo: A Star Wars Story.
-She’s not only an actress, she’s also a writer and producer.
+Phoebe Waller-Bridge plays L3-37 a sassy, self-made droid and Lando’s co-pilot on Solo: A Star Wars Story.
+She’s not only an actress, but she’s also a writer and producer.

 Interview with Phoebe Waller-Bridge (“L3-37”) Lando’s Droid in ‘Solo’